Non-government school assessments and reporting

 To carry out these assessments or an investigation, the registrar directs one or more assessors.

-Every calendar year, the school must complete an annual self-assessment using the template provided.
+Every calendar year, the school must complete an annual self-assessment by 31 December.

-For more information, read section 145 of the Act.
+For more information about the self-assessment, read section 145 of the Act.

 Annual reporting

-The school must provide the following to the registrar by emailing registrarngs.doe@education.nt.gov.au:
+The school must also provide the following to the registrar by emailing registrarngs.doe@education.nt.gov.au:

-• audited financial statement for a calendar year by 30 April each year
+- audited financial statement for a calendar year by 30 June each year, or as otherwise determinded by the registrar

 For more information, read sections 143 to 145 of the Act.